Featured Stories

 GRIP Organization and Mission

-GRIP is a multi-cultural, multi-ethnic coalition of congregations from varied faiths working together as a diverse and inclusive coalition dedicated to helping those of our community in need to transition to self-sufficiency.
-Our mission statement: “Responding to the Call to Service, GRIP transforms the lives of homeless, hungry and disenfranchised people.”
 Over the years, GRIP, in keeping with its mission has evolved from a small community food pantry to a multiservice agency, which serves 15,000 homeless, hungry, and low-income consumers annually.
 GRIP is governed by a 15-member Board of Directors drawn from member congregations, the business community and public-sector agencies.

 GRIP’s staff consists of a dedicated group of individuals who have a unique ability to establish rapport with consumers.
 As a result, GRIP has earned the reputation as a trusted housing and service provider with a proven track record for making inroads with individuals who have histories of chronic homelessness.
 GRIP, equally, is noted for being fiscally responsible and transparent in accounting practices and reporting.
 GRIP maintains lines of open communication with its donors, funders, and community supporters.